Ladakh, Streets between the clouds

-Departure with Emirates flight from Milan Malpensa or Rome Fiumicino airport.
+Departure from Milan Malpensa or Rome Fiumicino airport with a flight operated by Emirates.

 Arrival in Delhi shortly after midnight.
 Meeting with the local guide and transfer to the hotel.